ITIL Dictionary of Terms

 status

 The name of a required field in many types of record.
-It shows the current stage in the lifecycle of the associated
+It shows the current stage in the lifecycle of the associated configuration item, incident, problem etc.

 storage management

-ITIL Service Operation) The process responsible for managing the storage and maintenance of data throughout its lifecycle.
+(ITIL Service Operation) The process responsible for managing the storage and maintenance of data throughout its lifecycle.

 strategic

-planning and delivery (strategic, tactical, operational).
-Strategic activities include objective setting and long-term
+(ITIL Service Strategy) The highest of three levels of planning and delivery (strategic, tactical, operational).
+Strategic activities include objective setting and long-term planning to achieve the overall vision.

 strategic asset

-asset that provides the basis for core competence, distinctive performance or sustainable competitive advantage, or which allows a business unit to participate in business opportunities.
+(ITIL Service Strategy) Any asset that provides the basis for core competence, distinctive performance or sustainable competitive advantage, or which allows a business unit to participate in business opportunities.
 Part of service strategy is to identify how IT can be viewed as a strategic asset rather than an internal administrative function.

 strategy management for IT services

-ITIL Service Strategy) The process responsible for defining and maintaining an organization's perspective, position, plans and patterns with regard to its services and the management of those services.
-Once the strategy has been defined, strategy management for
+(ITIL Service Strategy) The process responsible for defining and maintaining an organization's perspective, position, plans and patterns with regard to its services and the management of those services.
+Once the strategy has been defined, strategy management for IT services is also responsible for ensuring that it achieves its intended business outcomes.

 super user

-service desk or other parts of the IT service provider.
-Super users are often experts in the business processes supported by an
+(ITIL Service Operation) A user who helps other users, and assists in communication with the service desk or other parts of the IT service provider.
+Super users are often experts in the business processes supported by an IT service and will provide support for minor incidents and training.

 supplier and contract management information system (SCMIS)